-Hidden in the timeless hot springs village of Yamanaka, Kayotei is one of Japan’s foremost luxury ryokans.
+Hidden in the timeless hot springs village of Yamanaka, Kayotei in Kanazawa is one of Japan’s foremost luxury ryokans.
 This exclusive Japanese inn—eminently traditional yet wholly welcoming—was conceived by an architect, a craftsman, and a chef who dreamed of providing exquisite suklya style and kaiseki cuisine within the serenity of Kaga’s majestic gardens and forested hills.

 From the tall welcoming tree in the driveway entry, to the complimentary locally grown herbal tea in the Kokin Salon, the calm, elegant quiet of the onsen’s mountains and valley have a way of washing over each guest as they arrive.
 The tranquility continues in the ten flawless suites at Kayotei, arranged in the traditional suklya style of a tea ceremony pavilion, with wood beams, sliding Shoji paper doors, tatami mats, and hand painted scrolls in the tokonoma alcove.
 The artwork and furniture throughout—antique tansu chests, low-polished oak tables, painted screens, traditional ceramics, Nakashima chairs, and modern sculptures created by local craftsmen and artisans—are pieces most Westerners only experience in museums.